pushkar100/notes-node-express-rest-mongo/notes-mongoose-mongo-udemy.md

 1. The model for a collection is singular and capital like a class name (Ex: **'user'** as argument to the `model()` method and then assign the expression to the **User** variable by convention)
 2. While accessing collections, we will use the plural form though!
 Ex: `mongoose.connection.collections.users`
+3. ***By default, a schema does not validate additional properties***.
+That is, you may add properties to a record that is not defined in the model schema and it will not throw an error (data is saved!).
+Errors only on conflicts with a schema

 ### Accessing a collection